-Ben Madsen was named assistant coach on Wednesday, Feb.
+Ben Madsen was named assistant coach of the Auburn soccer team on Wednesday, Feb.
 29, 2012.
 Madsen joined Auburn from Iowa State where he was an assistant coach for four years and served as the Cyclones' head assistant since 2009.

-Working with defenders and goalkeepers, Madsen helped the Tigers post the most saves in the Southeastern Conference last season with 135 and register the third-best saves percentage at 82.4.
+Working with defenders and goalkeepers, Madsen helped the Tigers post the most saves in the Southeastern Conference in 2012 with 135 and registered the third-best saves percentage at 82.4.

 Madsen was the recruiting coordinator and goalkeepers coach at Iowa State and helped bring a recruiting class that increased the program's win total for three straight seasons from 2009-11.